 Does your middle schooler ignore their well-curated wardrobe and wear the same sweatshirt every day?
 Call it a win for the planet.
 You have permission to stop buying your kids clothes until they actually need them — that is, their old clothes are worn out or nothing fits.
 Letting kids love their clothes to death saves money, requires no effort on your part and is gentle on the environment.

 For the clothes you do buy, establish a circular clothing economy.
 If you grew up resenting your sibling’s hand-me-downs, expand the circle.
 Getting a pile of clothes from an older cousin or the cool big kid down the block has a completely different vibe.
 When my kids were little, we got together with another family for clothing exchanges.
 Many of my oldest child’s clothes came back to my youngest five years later, covered in a patina of nostalgia and no worse for being worn by the other family’s two kids.
-Parents who may have done some “growing” themselves during the pandemic can hold a free swap meet with friends.
-Everyone places clothes they don’t want (or that don’t fit) on tables in the backyard and browses each other’s offerings.
+Likewise, parents can hold a free swap meet with friends.
+Everyone places clothes they don’t want on tables in the backyard and browses each other’s offerings.

 If Marie Kondo is right that clutter causes stress, we would all breathe a little easier by owning less stuff.
 We know we shouldn’t buy things we don’t need, but what about things we need once or infrequently?
 Does every house really need its own pressure washer?
 How about a circular saw?
 A lot of people buy these items because it’s just as expensive to rent them.
 But consider a third option: borrowing them.